linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 - The `ServiceProfile` YAML for `deploy/voting` is unmarshalled into a `ServiceProfile` object and a `Timeout` value is set under `RouteSpec` (say, "25s").
 The object is then marshalled and piped to `kubectl apply`
 - Finally, from the previous `routes` cmd, the value for `"effective_success"` is verified , i.e, if the present value is lesser than before.

 > Note: Additional routes to `voting` may have to be added to give valuable insights on Retries and Timeouts.
 For example, a route that takes longer than `X` seconds to respond.
 A timeout of `X` may then be configured to witness the drop in `"effective_success"`.

+In addition to this, it would also be nice to show the `EFFECTIVE_RPS`  and `ACTUAL_RPS` metrics from the output of `tap` as a way to observe the difference in the requests being sent by the client and the requests being recieved by the Linkerd proxy.
+This would allow the users to monitor the occurences of retries and timeouts.

 **7. Distributed Tracing (optional)**